sanya-17/Personal-Website/README.md

 # akinakisanya.com

 A personal website built with HTML/CSS/Bootstrap.
-Still in progress as of early June 2020.
+Still in progress as of early July 2020.